Podcasts like Something Was Wrong

 Website Apple Spotify YouTube

 True crime podcasting often forgets that, underneath the gore and sensationalism, there are real people, real families, and real justice waiting to be served.
-The Fall Line is an antidote to that oversight - focused on ethical, deep-dive coverage of missing people, unsolved homicides, and unidentified persons called John and Jane Does.
-We present carefully crafted true crime stories, thorough research and in-depth interviews with families, law enforcement, and experts.
-And we bring calls to action, so engaged true crime listeners can do their part to resolve cold cases...MORE Hosts Laurah Norton, Brooke Hargrove
+The Fall Line® focuses on ethical, deep-dive coverage of the cold cases of missing people, unsolved homicides, and unidentified persons called John and Jane Does.
+Intensive research and in-depth interviews with families, law enforcement, and experts tell the stories of victims and survivors you've never heard of. . . and why their cases were ignored in the first place.MORE Hosts Laurah Norton, Brooke Hargrove

 Producer/Network TFL x OST